elastisys/compliantkubernetes/docs/adr/0041-encryption-at-rest.md

 * We want to avoid security theatre.
 * We want to avoid operational complexity.
 * We want to avoid cloud-provider dependent implementation sprawl.
-* We want to make application developers that require encryption-at-rest happy.
+* We want to make Application Developers that require encryption-at-rest happy.

 ## Considered Options